musselwhizzle/Focus-Points/README.md

 * **User interface**
   * Usability improvements [#266](https://github.com/musselwhizzle/Focus-Points/issues/266)
-    * Consistent layout of controls between single and multi-image modes
+    * Consistent layout of controls in single and multi-image modes
     * Improved messages and information in case no focus points have been found or errors/warnings occured
     * UI access to user manual